 Introduction

 Steelhead spawning ground surveys in the Dungeness River basin are inherently challenging due to springtime snow melt and rain events which can lead to high, turbid water and unsafe survey conditions.
-In most years it is not possible to survey for steelhead through the entirety of the spawning season, and in some years poor survey conditions prevent an adequate number of surveys to estimate redd-based escapement.
+In most years it is not possible to survey for steelhead through the entirety of the spawning season, and in some years poor survey conditions prevent an adequate number of surveys from being completed to estimate escapement based on redd counts.
 SONAR may provide an alternative method for steelhead enumeration and run timing in a dynamic, turbid snow-melt system like the Dungeness watershed.
 Since 2018 the Washington Department of Fish and Wildlife (WDFW) has operated a stationary multi-beam SONAR unit in the lower Dungeness River to enumerate and gather run-timing information on winter steelhead (Onchorhynchus mykiss).

 Methods